Mozzer2310/3rd-year-project/README.md

 # 3rd-year-project
-Drone object tracking using a RYZE Tello drone, and OpenCV in C++.
+An Object Detection and Tracking System for Drone Navigation using a RYZE Tello drone, and OpenCV in C++.

 ## Requirements
 - CTello - Available at: https://github.com/carlospzlz/ctello